Azure AD for Nepal IT Market

 Premium P2 – Designed with advanced protection for all your users and administrators, this new offering includes all the capabilities in Azure AD Premium P1 as well as our new Identity Protection and Privileged Identity Management.
 Azure Active Directory Identity Protection leverages billions of signals to provide risk-based conditional access to your applications and critical company data.
 We also help you manage and protect privileged accounts with Azure Active Directory Privileged Identity Management so you can discover, restrict and monitor administrators and their access to resources and provide just-in-time access when needed.

-Below is features comparison between all four editions of the Azure AD.
+Below is the features comparison between all four editions of the Azure AD

-Financial institutions are looking for MFA (Multi-factor Authentication) to put one more layer of security measure for their hybrid environment but their existing solution might be concern for cloud compatibility.
-Azure AD Premium could be the right solution which provides MFA for both cloud and on-premises.
+Financial institutions are looking for MFA (Multi-factor Authentication) to put one more layer of security measure for their hybrid environment but their existing solution might be concerned with cloud compatibility.
+Azure AD Premium could be the right solution that provides MFA for both cloud and on-premises.

-Explorer Azure AD and move one step ahead in cloud centeric world.
+Explore Azure AD and move one step ahead in a cloud-centric world.